 For those who want to learn just enough about it so they can solve problems, that is all there is to the theory of relativity – it just changes Newton’s laws by introducing a correction factor to the mass.
 Richard Feynman – Nobel Prize in Physics

-Dear reader, anyone who is familiar with the conventional derivation method of Relativity Theory may at first be skeptical about the approach described on this website.
+Dear reader, if you are familiar with the conventional method of deriving the theory of relativity, you may at first be sceptical about the approach described on this website.

-Nevertheless, we advise the reader to dwell on this site long enough so that he/she can convince himself/herself of the consistency of the method used.
+Nevertheless, we advise the reader to dwell on this site long enough to convince himself of the consistency of the method used.

 We confirm the special theory of relativity with a new method